tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

   header_active: Guides
 ---

-# Calling the Payment APIs
+# Calling the Merchant APIs

-This will guide you through quickly hitting each of our Payments APIs and verifying the success of the operation in the Back Office.
+This will guide you through quickly hitting each of our Merchant APIs and verifying the success of the operation in the Back Office.

 Each of these API calls will require a distinct authentication passcode.
 We described how to generate these in the Merchant Setup section.